 MODES OF WORSHIP

 All modes of worship are valid when practiced with sincerity.
-The followers of Judaism, Christianity and Islam have specific ways of worship that are limited.
 For a Hindu, there are numerous ways of worshipping and innumerable options on the objects of worship.
 We are free to choose what we want to worship, when we want to worship and how we want to worship.
-Hindus are allowed to worship any one of the 330 million forms of the Supreme God or add a new one of your own.
+Hindus are free to worship any one of the 330 million forms of the Supreme God or add a new one of your own.
 All worship is aimed to facilitate purification and concentration of mind which will lead to a spiritual experience.
-This unique approach in pursuit of truth and happiness also prevents the birth of any organized religion among Hindus.
-Hindus believe that society should be organized and religion should never be organized.